 The screenshot shows a typical configuration dialog of a (stereo) wave editor.
-After selecting a device, audio data is sent to either an ADAT or SPDIF port, depending on which has been selected as playback device.
+After selecting a device, audio data is sent to an analog or digital (ADAT / SPDIF) port, depending on which has been selected as playback device.

 Increasing the number and/or size of audio buffers may prevent the audio signal from breaking up, but also increases latency i.e. output is delayed.
-For synchronized playback of audio and MIDI (or similar), be sure to activate the checkbox 'Get position from audio driver'.
+For synchronized playback of audio and MIDI (or similar), be sure to activate